Here are some of the projects we worked on during COVID.

 You can find other similar blocks here:

-We had hoped to have a Saturday sewing day for making some of these blocks and working at putting them together but this may not be possible until after the current lockdown finishes, in the meantime have fun and we look forward to seeing what you end up making!
+We had hoped to have a Saturday sewing day for making some of these blocks and working at putting them together but this was not possible because of lockdown.

 Finishing your Quilt:

-We are now 6 months into this Modern Improv set of tutorials.
-Sarah has learnt a lot, she does not enjoy some techniques, dislikes some colours and likes quilts with more negative space.
+After 6 months into this Modern Improv set of tutorials, Sarah has learnt a lot, like she did not enjoy some techniques, disliked some colours and liked quilts with more negative space.

-This month, we are looking at how to put your quilts together.
+Looking at how to put the quilts together.
 In Sarah’s words: ‘I now realise that I prefer to do some planning before I start making blocks, whether in terms of colours, sizes or types of block.
 I find that having some rough idea of what I'm going to do makes putting the quilt together much easier!’

 BOM Work in Progress